-11.8.D Simplified Deferment Processing
+Simplified Deferment Processing

-A lender may grant an eligible borrower a military active duty student deferment based on information that the borrower has been granted a military active duty student deferment by another FFELP loan holder or the Department (for a Direct loan) for the same time period.
+A lender may, but is not required to, grant an eligible borrower a military active duty student deferment based on information that the borrower has been granted a military active duty student deferment by another FFELP loan holder or the Department (for a Direct loan) for the same time period.
 The borrower must request the deferment either verbally or in writing, but does not have to provide a completed military deferment request form.